eval-usertoken/congo/readme.md

 ### Collections

-Congo attaches any non-system collections directly onto the database object for you, so querying a collection is as simple as:
+All non-system collections are attached directly onto the database object for you, so querying a collection is as simple as:

 ```javascript
 database.get(function(err, db) {